 - If possible, test with Safari as well to see if the bug happens there, and report your results

-- If you can edit bugs: change the Cr-* (Category label) to Cr-Content, and add the appropriate subcategory label.
-If it’s Unconfirmed, change it to Untriaged.
+- If you can edit bugs: change the component field to Blink.
+If its status is Unconfirmed, change it to Untriaged.

 Most of the remaining labels are very specialized, and it’s best not to use them unless you know otherwise.
 Never add or change ReleaseBlock-* or Milestone-* labels.